-- 1. Continued to implement the County's Single-Use Plastics Ordinance, including developing implementation guidelines and a waiver process. - Implementing a community outreach plan including distributing over 600 "Tip Cards" with information on the ordinance to residents, sustainability-focused organizations, and policymakers. - Developing a digital campaign to educate and raise awareness by providing businesses with information about the ordinance. - 2.
-Established Repair Clinic events to teach residents how to repair items to help divert material from ending up in landfills. - Public Works, along with other local agencies and non-profit organizations, participated in a Repair Clinic/ Fix It Clinic event on October 5, 2024, at the Burnett Neighborhood Library in Long Beach.
-Future Repair Clinic events will be held at various locations throughout the County in 2025. - 3.
-Educated students through the Countywide Environmental Defenders Program (K-5th grade) with more than 60 Countywide live in-person assembly presentations focusing on the Four Rs (Reduce, Reuse, Recycle, and Rethink), Household Hazardous Waste and Electronic Waste, Stormwater Pollution Prevention, Water Conservation, and organic waste. - Through the Countywide Generation Earth (GE) Program (6th-12th grade) more than 35 schools implemented environmental service-learning projects directly impacting more than 2,306 students.
-GE hosted three sessions of the Building a Resourceful Los Angeles County workshop, which offered valuable insights into waste management and diversion.
-The workshop also inspired attendees to take meaningful action, reinforcing our mission to cultivate a more resourceful future for all schools in Los Angeles County.
-A total of 52 teachers attended the workshops. - 4.
-Community Outreach and Education. - Public Works participated in 28 community events to provide resources about programs available to all
+- 1. Continued to implement the County's Single-Use Plastics Ordinance, including developing implementation guidelines and a waiver process. - Implementing a community outreach plan, developing a digital campaign, and updating the ordinance website to raise awareness and provide information on the ordinance to residents, businesses, sustainability-focused organizations, and policymakers. - Preparing outreach materials for retail facilities and gathering contact information for covered retail establishments in unincorporated Los Angeles County. - 2.
+Established Repair Clinic events to teach residents how to repair items to help divert material from ending up in landfills. - Public Works, along with other local agencies and non-profit organizations, will hold Repair Clinic events at various locations throughout the County in 2025.
+Public Works is considering signing agreements with public entities to facilitate the scheduling and hosting of future events. - 3.
+Educated approximately 36,882 students through the Countywide Environmental Defenders Program (K-5th grade) with approximately 120 Countywide live in-person assembly presentations focusing on the Four Rs (Reduce, Reuse, Recycle, and Rethink), Household Hazardous Waste and Electronic Waste, Stormwater Pollution Prevention, Water Conservation, and organic waste. - Through the Countywide Generation Earth (GE) Program (6th-12th grade) 92 environmental service-learning projects were conducted from 57 schools countywide directly impacting more than 2,991 students.
+GE hosted one session of the Building a Water Resilient Los Angeles County workshop which focused on addressing crucial water challenges, including stormwater pollution and drought issues in Los Angeles County.
+Additionally, two sessions of Taking Action for a Greener LA County workshop were held, which explored how urban forests mitigate urban heat, support mental health, and promote sustainability through the use of native plants, water conservation, and wildfire resilience.
+The workshops were attended by a total of nine teachers from grades 6 through 12. - 4.
+Community Outreach and Education. - Public Works participated in 10 community events to provide resources about programs available to all